vicesoftware/truck-scout-makerkit/docs/requirements/database/invoice-business-rules.md

    - Cannot modify invoice data

 3. **Role-Based Permissions**:
+   - System admins have global access to view invoice totals and other system-wide details.
+   - Company admins can view invoice totals if their responsibilities include financial oversight.
    ```sql
    -- Required permissions in app_permissions enum
    'invoices.create'    -- Create new invoices